 A few hurdles are involved with getting a bridging loan or deposit bond.
 You may not be issued funds due to:

 – Refusal from the vendor.
 Not all real estate agents and vendors will accept a deposit bond.
 Be sure to check this under the contract conditions before committing to a sale.

 – Financial checks.
 By law, you must pass financial checks by the issuer.
-Like home loans, deposit bonds are a form of credit and are covered by the National Consumer Credit Protection Act 2009 (Cth) (NCCP Act).
+Like home loans, deposit bonds are a form of credit covered by the National Consumer Credit Protection Act 2009 (Cth) (NCCP Act).

 Can you pay off a bridging loan early?

 A bridging loan is a short-term loan, meaning it’s quite flexible and, in most cases, does not charge exit fees if you repay early.
-A bridging loan charges interest for as long as it has not been paid, so the sooner you pay off your bridging loan, the more you’ll save on interest repayments.
+A bridging loan charges interest for as long as it has not been paid, so the sooner you pay off your bridging loan, the more you’ll save on interest costs.

 What are open and closed bridging loans?

-Closed bridging loans are used if you already have a contract of sale on your existing property and know the date when your home will be sold and when the funds will be received.
+Closed bridging loans are used if you already have a contract of sale on your existing property and know when your home will be sold and when the funds will be received.
 You’ll repay the loan (and any accrued interest or fees) on this date.